Video player improvements

 Fortunately, HTML now makes it easy to provide video in multiple formats:Update (2018 Aug 4): We originally included only DASH, HLS, and MP4; we have since added WebM to accommodate some older versions of Firefox.

 This leaves it up to the web browser to choose which of those formats it is capable of playing.
 The

-video/mp4 option is the final fallback; it doesn’t have the performance advantages of the streaming formats, but is much more widely supported.
-And since we now provide the MP4 files directly, you can download our videos and play them offline.
+video/webm options are the final fallbacks; they don’t have the performance advantages of the streaming formats, but are much more widely supported.
+And since we now provide the MP4/WebM files directly, you can download our videos and play them offline.

 To complete this mini-tutorial on video hosting, I should also mention how we produce the DASH and HLS encoded versions of our videos.
 I thought this was going to be complicated, but it turns out that

 ffmpeg can handle it easily.

 To produce a DASH encoding of a video: